quiltdata/quilt/docs/shared-store.md

 # Sharing Package Storage

-Groups that share packages among several users can save storage and network traffic by saving packages to a shared package directory (e.g. on a network file server).
+Groups that share packages across users can save storage and network traffic by installing packages from a shared package directory (e.g. on a network file server).

 ## Create & populate shared package directory